Razielhell/Meta-Generation/README.md

 This subdirectory contains the LightingData and NavMesh files for the project, which are used to define the lighting and navigation data for the game.

 <h3 align="center">Project Hierarchy</h3>
+<h4 align="center">This section describes the hierarchy of the game objects in the Unity project and their prerequisites.</h4>

 - Prerequisites :
 This section contains all the game objects that is necessary for the current scene.